 Hypnosis cannot make you do something that is against your will, morals or value system, and no hypnotist can make you do something that you don’t want to do.
 It’s essential that you want the change, and then hypnosis is an effective tool that can facilitate that change in a way that is quicker, easier and more long-lasting that trying to change without tapping into the subconscious mind.
 On the other hand, you canresist suggestions to change on an emotional level.
 Such emotional attachment issues (for example, the desire to smoke) can be addressed with an experienced and qualified hypnotherapist who can work with you to address the deeper issues.

-Rest assured that you will not unknowingly reveal your deepest secrets to a hypnotist or hypnotherapist unless you truly want to and that you will be aware the whole time.
+You have 100% control that you will not unknowingly reveal your deepest secrets to a hypnotist or hypnotherapist unless you truly want to and that you will be aware the whole time.
 It is even possible to tell lies while in a state of hypnosis, which is the reason that testimony given while under hypnosis is not permissible evidence in a court case.

 Hypnosis works by putting a person into a safe altered state of trance characterized by deep relaxation and heightened focus with an extreme openness to suggestion, visualization and language that fosters positive and therapeutic changes.